couchbase/sync_gateway/examples/grafana/README.md

 If this occurs then your environment was unable to find the `jb` binary which means the GOPATH, or the installation directory is not part of your PATH environment variable.

-The GOPATH or installation directory can be found with `echo $(go env GOPATH)`.
+The GOPATH can be found with `echo $(go env GOPATH)`.
+This is where `jb` will be installed.
 Ensure that this directory is present in the PATH variable.